 These chocolates were made from 2 and a half bars of Value chocolate so cost 75p to make 12 chocolates.
 That’s cheaper than a card and in my view far more thoughtful.
 I gave my husband his Budget Valentine Chocolates tonight and he said he’d share them with me and the children – aah!
 Before I could put them back in the fridge he had another one, so that’s all the seal of approval I need!

-I am entering these chocolates into Credit Crunch Munch as they really are frugal.
+I am entering my Budget Valentine Chocolates into Credit Crunch Munch as they really are frugal.
 I run this challenge with the lovely Helen of Fuss Free Flavours and I am hosting this month so do join in!

 Start by making a template by folding baking parchment and cutting out 1/2 heart shapes.

 Melt the white chocolate over a pan of hot water.

 Drizzle the hot chocolate over the heart template.

 Peel off the template to leave the white heart decals.

 Spoon the hot chocolate into lined tin or silicone mould.

 Before the hot chocolate sets add the white chocolate heart decals.